Joint Online Parameter Estimation and Optimal Sensor Placement for the Partially Observed Stochastic Advection-Diffusion Equation: Numerical Results

 \section{Numerical Results}

-In this section, we provide several numerical examples illustrating the performance of the joint online parameter estimation and optimal sensor placement algorithm for the model described in Section \ref{sec:equation}.
-The code is written in \texttt{R}, and is available upon request.
+In this section, we provide numerical examples illustrating the performance of the joint online parameter estimation and optimal sensor placement algorithm.
+The \texttt{R} code is available at https://github.com/louissharrock/RML-ROSP.
+All simulations are performed on a 2015 MacBook Pro with 2.7 GHz Intel Core i5 processor and 8GB RAM.